aidenfoxx/wsl2-popos/README.md

-# PopOS 20.04 WSL2 Instance
+# Pop!_OS 20.10 WSL2 Instance

-A pre-configured gnome desktop environment using xserver and pulseaudio passthrough.
+A pre-configured GNOME desktop environment using VcXsrv Windows X Server and PulseAudio passthrough.

 ![Desktop Preview](images/preview.jpg)

 ## Installation

-Ensure you have WSL2 and VcXsrv installed.
+Ensure you have WSL2 and VcXsrv Windows X Server installed.

-1. Download the WSL export (https://drive.google.com/file/d/1WlfEDtX0o6XGE6TtjILwI1iW7Se8rmZ5/view).
+1. Download 7-Zip 19.00 from (https://www.7-zip.org/) and install it.
-2. Move the `popos.tar.gz` file into the sources folder.
+2. Go to the sources folder and open the `popos.tar.gz.001` file with 7-Zip to extract it.
 3. Run `register.bat` to register the distribution.
 4. Run `boot.bat` to start the OS.

-To terminate the linux instance simply log out.
+To terminate the Linux instance simply log out of GNOME, and type `exit` in the terminal.

 ## Notes